fmichonneau/francoismichonneau.net/_posts/2022-10-13-import-big-csv.md

 data = ds.dataset(in_path)
 ```

-Just like with R, reading this file takes about 0.02 seconds.
+Just like with R, importing this file takes about 0.02 seconds.

 To convert it to a collection of Parquet files, you use the
 `write_dataset()` function.
 This function takes the same
-`max_rows_per_file` to control the size of the Parquet files in each
+`max_rows_per_file` argument to control the size of the Parquet file
-partition.
+in each partition.

 ```python
 ds.write_dataset(data, out_path, format = "parquet",